Command line tools for drift

 drift_dev, you're ready to use the CLI tool.
 In this article, we'll use

-flutter pub run ....
-In either case, the tool should be run from the same folder where you keep your
+dart run drift_dev to start the tool.
+The tool should be run from the same folder where you keep your

 Runs drift's analyzer and linter across all

 $ dart run drift_dev analyze WARNING: For file test/data/tables/tables.drift: WARNING: line 38, column 28: This table has columns without default values, so defaults can't be used for insert. ╷ 38 │ defaultConfig: INSERT INTO config DEFAULT VALUES; │ ^^^^^^ ╵ INFO: Found 1 errors or problems

 This is more of a test command to verify that drift's analyzer is working correctly.
 It will identify all databases or daos defined in your project.

 $ dart run drift_dev identify-databases Starting to scan in /tmp/example/ ...
 INFO: example/example.dart has drift databases or daos: Database INFO: lib/src/data/database.dart has drift databases or daos: AppDatabase INFO: test/fake_db.dart has drift databases or daos: TodoDb, SomeDao

 This subcommand expects two paths, a Dart file and a target.
 The Dart file should contain exactly one class annotated with

 @DriftDatabase.
 Running the following command will export the database schema to json.

 $ dart run drift_dev schema dump path/to/databases.dart schema.json